-- 15 Abstract.
+Abstract.
 Cultivated pastures have rapidly developed across the Tibetan Plateau over the past several decades, raising concerns about grassland degradation.
-Accordingly, considerable attention is focused on the protection of Tibetan grassland ecosystems.
-However, high-resolution spatial distribution of cultivated pastures on the Tibetan Plateau remains poorly understood, primarily due to the difficulty of discriminating cultivated pastures from other land cover types using remote sensing techniques.
-The absence of such information hinders efficient agricultural and livestock husbandry management, making it challenging to - 20 support ecological protection and restoration efforts.
-Here, we mapped the cultivated pastures on the Tibetan Plateau at a 30m resolution for the years 1988 to 2021 using Landsat data on the Google Earth Engine (GEE) cloud computing platform.
-We built a Random Forest (RF) binary classification model with inputs of the spectral-temporal metrics of Landsat data acquired in the growing season, as well as ancillary topographic data.
-The model was trained using carefully selected training samples and validated against 2,000 independent random reference points in two pilot study regions with different climates and - 25 landscapes.
-The model achieved an overall accuracy of $97.05\% \pm 0.4\%$ and an F1 spatial consistency score of $82.51\% \pm 14.22\%$ (Precision: $90.04\% \pm 6.18\%$, Recall: $76.74\% \pm 9.91\%$), suggesting high confidence in mapping the distribution of cultivated pastures on the plateau.
-Using the RF model, we then produced a dataset of cultivated pasture maps for the years from 1988 to 2021 for Qinghai Province and the Tibet Autonomous Region on the Tibetan Plateau, covering 77% of the plateau.
-At both the province and county levels, the cultivated pasture areas estimated in this study matched well with government statistics in - 30 recent years.
-The area of cultivated pastures on the Tibetan Plateau experienced a significant expansion from 0.46 Mha in 1988 to 1.57 Mha in 2021, with the average annual growth of 33.5 ± 2.5 Kha.
-To our knowledge, we are the first to map cultivated pastures on the Tibetan Plateau, and our RF binary classification approach holds promise in identifying cultivated pastures in other regions of the world, which could prove invaluable for scientists, policymakers, ecological conservation practitioners, and herdsmen.
+Accordingly, considerable attention is paid to the protection of Tibetan grassland ecosystems.
+However, high-resolution spatial distribution of cultivated pastures on the Tibetan Plateau remains poorly understood, primarily due to the difficulty in discriminating cultivated pastures from other land cover types using remote sensing techniques.
+The absence of such information hinders efficient agricultural and livestock husbandry management, making it challenging to support ecological protection and restoration efforts.
+Here, we mapped the cultivated pastures on the Tibetan Plateau at a 30 m resolution for the years 1988 to 2021 using Landsat data from the Google Earth Engine (GEE) cloud computing platform.
+We built a random forest (RF) binary classification model with inputs of the spectral-temporal metrics of Landsat data acquired in the growing season, as well as ancillary topographic data.
+The model was trained using carefully selected training samples and was validated against 2000 independent random reference points in two pilot study regions with different climates and landscapes.
+The model achieved an overall accuracy of $97.05 \% \pm 0.4 \%$ and an F_1 spatial consistency score of 82.51 % ± 14.22 % (precision: 90.04 % ± 6.18 %; recall: 76.74 % ± 9.91 %), suggesting high confidence in mapping the distribution of cultivated pastures on the plateau.
+Using the RF model, we then produced a dataset of cultivated-pasture maps for the years from 1988 to 2021 for Qinghai Province and the Tibet Autonomous Region on the Tibetan Plateau, covering 77 % of the plateau.
+At both the province and county levels, the cultivated-pasture areas estimated in this study matched well with government statistics for recent years.
+The area of cultivated pastures on the Tibetan Plateau experienced a significant expansion from 0.46 Mha in 1988 to 1.57 Mha in 2021, with an average annual growth of 33.5 ± 2.5 Kha.
+To our knowledge, we are the first to map cultivated pastures on the Tibetan Plateau, and our RF binary classification approach holds promise in identifying cultivated pastures in other regions of the world, which could prove to be invaluable for scientists, policymakers, ecological conservation practitioners, and herdspeople.
 The dataset is available on Zenodo at https://doi.org/10.5281/zenodo.14271782 (Han et al., 2024).

-35 1 Introduction
+1 Introduction